rlktradewright/tradebuild-platform/Docs/UserGuides/BuildingTradeBuild/BuildingTradeBuild.md

 7. Once you have successfully built TradeBuild, you can uninstall the version created by the .msi installer, as none of that installation is now in use.
-   But do not uninstall the TradeWright Common installation, as it is still used in building the TradeBuild platform libraries.